AlexisT37/p5myblog/README.md

 ## Installation

 Clone the files on your computer in your www laragon folder.
-Use the composer install command to add the dependencies to the project.
 Create an .env file in the root folder of your project.
 Edit the SECRET line with the value of your choice. use the sql file to create your database placeholder